Wills are legally bound directives that state who will receive your property upon your death…

-No one likes to think about his or her end of life, but you can’t avoid the inevitable.
-Planning financially for you and your family’s future can help put your mind at ease.
-Having a solid plan in place can ensure your family is well taken care of after you are gone.
+No one likes to think about their end of life, but you can’t avoid the inevitable.
+Estate planning helps you protect your family’s financial future and put your mind at ease.
+Having a solid plan in place can ensure your family is well taken care of if you become incapacitated and after you are gone.
 As such, a living trust can be an invaluable planning tool.

-A living trust allows you to decide how your assets, property, vehicles, stocks and bonds, bank accounts, family heirlooms including antiques, jewelry, and collections, are handled.
+A living trust allows you to decide how your assets, property, vehicles, stocks and bonds, bank accounts, and family heirlooms, including antiques, jewelry, and collections, are handled.

 Revocable Versus Irrevocable Living Trusts